tillsteinbach/WeConnect-python/README.md

 - [WeConnect-cli](https://github.com/tillsteinbach/WeConnect-cli): A commandline interface to interact with WeConnect
 - [WeConnect-MQTT](https://github.com/tillsteinbach/WeConnect-mqtt): A MQTT Client that provides WeConnect data to the MQTT Broker of your choice (e.g. your home automation solution such as [ioBroker](https://www.iobroker.net), [FHEM](https://fhem.de) or [Home Assistant](https://www.home-assistant.io))

+## WARNING
+Use this API with care.
+If you use it wrong (e.g. too many logins, wrong password, ...) your account may get blocked.

 ## Install
 ```
 pip3 install weconnect[Images]